eprouty/dgkeep/README.md

 Configurable API for tracking golf scores

 ## Environment
+The following instructions are for OSX development environments.

-This project uses NPM to manage its dependencies, to set up your development environment run `npm install`
+This project uses NPM to manage its dependencies, to set up your development environment run `npm install`.

-This project using Sequalize as an RDBMS so it can handle most relational databases, the test suite is run against a PostgreSQL backend so that must be setup as well.
+This project uses Sequalize as an RDBMS so it can handle most relational databases, the test suite is run against a PostgreSQL backend so that must be setup as well.

 ```bash
 brew install postgresql